5 new COVID-19 deaths reported in Yellowstone County, including 17th at Canyon Creek

 She added that those two employees were found to be positive two to three days after they had last worked.

-Montana Department of Public Health and Human Services spokesperson Jon Ebelt said Tuesday morning that five cases reported in Montana between August 18 and August 24 have been connected to the Sturgis Motorcycle Rally that recently drew thousands of bikers to South Dakota.
+Montana Department of Public Health and Human Services spokesperson Jon Ebelt said Tuesday morning that five cases reported in Montana between Aug.
+18 and Aug.
+24 have been connected to the Sturgis Motorcycle Rally that recently drew tens of thousands of bikers to South Dakota.

 The five cases are spread across five different counties and involve a mix of men and women, according to Ebelt.